keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 32
+- Note taking on data structures
+- Watching [Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://youtu.be/RBSGKlAvoiM) from free code camp

 ## Day 31
 - Note taking on data structures
   - array